manish-sharma220/Retail-Sales-Management-System/README.md

 ## Search Implementation Summary

-Search works across customer names and phone numbers.
-I used MongoDB regex queries with case-insensitive matching so it finds results regardless of how you type.
-The search term gets debounced on the frontend (500ms delay) to avoid hammering the API while someone's still typing.
-It plays nice with filters and sorting - everything stays in sync.
+Search works across customer names and phone numbers using MongoDB regex queries.
+Added case-insensitive matching so it doesn't matter how you type.
+Debounced the search input (500ms) because hitting the API on every keystroke seemed wasteful.
+Works fine with filters and sorting active.

 ## Filter Implementation Summary

-You can filter by multiple things at once - customer region, gender, age range, product categories, tags, and payment methods.
-I built it so each filter can work alone or combined with others.
-The backend constructs the MongoDB query dynamically based on whatever filters are active.
-Age uses min/max range, dates use start/end, and the rest are multi-select checkboxes.
-Filter state sticks around when you search or sort.
+Multiple filters available - region, gender, age range, categories, tags, payment methods.
+Each works independently or you can stack them.
+Backend builds the query dynamically based on active filters.
+Age and date use ranges, everything else is multi-select.
+State persists across searches and sorts.

 ## Sorting Implementation Summary